canonical/kafka-k8s-operator/README.md

 ## License

-The Charmed Apache Kafka K8s Operator is free software, distributed under the Apache Software License, version 2.0.
-For more information, see the [LICENSE](https://github.com/canonical/kafka-k8s-operator/blob/main/LICENSE) file .
+Charmed Apache Kafka K8s is a free software, distributed under the Apache Software License, version 2.0.
+For more information, see the [LICENSE](https://github.com/canonical/kafka-k8s-operator/blob/main/LICENSE) file.